 Even if you are not on an official COVID-19 designated assignment, at one time or another there is a high likelihood that you may come into contact with a potentially exposed patient.
-As the pandemic progresses, it is likely to impact most, if not all, caregivers of all types.
+As the pandemic continues it is likely to impact most, if not all, caregivers of all types.
 We recommend everyone stay up-to-date with the latest recommendations and your current facility's policies.

 How do I notify trustaff of a potential or known exposure?

 If you have experienced a potential or known exposure to COVID-19, please speak with your unit manager and call your recruiter immediately.
 Follow any procedures and guidelines provided by your current facility.